artsy/artsy.github.io/_posts/2018-11-29-GraphQL-Stitching.markdown

 ## What is Schema Stitching?

 The core idea behind schema stitching is that because GraphQL talks in type systems, you should be able to merge type systems from many GraphQL APIs into a single source of truth.
-Schema Stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became production-[ready in April 2018][stitching_announcement].
+Schema stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became production-[ready in April 2018][stitching_announcement].

-We started experimenting on staging last year and would occasionally run into edge-case issues.This meant the state of the project would ebb & flow between being blocked, or no-one having the bandwidth to work on it.
+We started experimenting on staging last year and would occasionally run into edge-case issues.
+This meant the state of the project would ebb & flow between being blocked, or no-one having the bandwidth to work on it.
 This was fine, because our aim was [incremental evolutions over bold revolution][rev].

 Before we dive into implementation details, here's a quick glossary of terms before we start:

-- **GraphQL Type** - the shape of an object exposed from your GraphQL API
+- **GraphQL [Type][type]** - the shape of an object exposed from your GraphQL API
 - **GraphQL Schema** - a representation of your GraphQL's type system, containing all types and fields on them
 - **GraphQL Resolver** - every field accessed in a query resolves to a corresponding value, the function doing that is a resolver